byrne-saw/play_fetch/data/interim/notes.md

 - the barcodes in rewardsReceiptItemList and that whole set of data seems off after 2/26/21
   - actually it looks like barcode is not a good join point, should use brandcode maybe
 - using the same process I did for sizes I can extract brands from descriptions
+- there are two dupes in brands.brandCode - This needs to be accounted for when performing this join.
+If only brands.name is needed, a CTE selecting unique name, brandCode from brands would prevent duplicates.